Typical APCP-4 Educational Program

 CP Electives (6 months)

-Annual Spring Course: Every year a required lecture-based course in a different CP discipline is given on a 4-year cycle, including Blood Bank, Clinical Chemistry, Clinical Microbiology, Hematopathology, and Molecular Pathology.
+Annual Spring Course: Every year a required lecture-based course in a different CP discipline is given on a rotating cycle, including Blood Bank, Clinical Chemistry, Clinical Microbiology, Hematopathology, and Molecular Pathology.

 Elective rotations are flexible based on the interests and needs of individual residents.
 In addition to the time in each of the services mentioned above, elective time can be used for away rotations in ACGME-accredited programs (with approval of the Program Director and House Staff Office), to gain experience in community practice at affiliated hospitals, and for research.